Ecological landscape & garden design

 This homeowner was concerned about an eroding slope, a muddy back patio, and stormwater entering through the lower door of the house.
 To complicate matters, an easement limited options in the side yard.
 A wall just inside of the easement prevents runoff from reaching the back door and new patio.
 A gravel walkway infiltrates stormwater between monolithic bluestone steps, which can be moved in the unlikely event that work must be done in the easement.
 Native shade-loving plants also slow down runoff.
 The shed was relocated and the area planted with ferns, which thrive in the moist soil.
 As part of the project the narrow deck was expanded by several feet, creating a much more usable perch from which to enjoy the new plantings, which were designed to provide season long-blooms in the back yard.
 German irises already onsite were transplanted to the slope, responding with a beautiful show of pink and maroon.
 I completed this design while working with Groundsmith Collective.

-Before and after photos of a landscape design.
-Before shows a steep, muddy slope and a dilapidated low fence along the side of a midcentury house.
-Before and after photos of a landscape design.
-After shows the slope regraded with monolithic bluestone steps and a gravel walkway of 3/8" river stone.
+After photo shows the slope regraded with monolithic bluestone steps and a gravel walkway of 3/8" river stone.
 A new wooden deer fence with vertical slats and a Craftsman gate surrounds the back yard, and native shade-tolerant perennials frame the walkway in green.

 Before and after photos of a landscape design, looking down from the top of a slope.
 Before shows a steep, muddy slope, dilapidated low wooden and chain-link fences, and a muddy, uneven patio.
 Before and after photos of a landscape design, looking down from the top of a slope.
 After shows the slope regraded with monolithic bluestone steps and a gravel walkway of 3/8" river stone.
 A new wooden deer fence with vertical slats defines the yard, native shade-tolerant perennials frame the walkway in green, and a new retaining wall ensures that stormwater does not drain onto the new bluestone patio.